dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 connect people, but it uses proof-of-work to connect itself to the physical world.

-{% include image.html name="chain-to-the-physical.png" caption="TODO"%}
+{% include image.html name="chain-to-the-physical.png" caption="Proof-of-work chains the digital to the physical."%}

 Proof-of-work can't be argued with.
 The information that is brought into existence via proof-of-work can only exist because certain things